SPECIAL PUBLIC NOTICE

 e.
 The Corps will comply with all applicable laws and regulations.

 f.
-Section 214 funds will only be expended to provide priority review of the participating non-federal entity’s Section 408 request.
-If approval is required and granted, Section 214 funds may also be expended to monitor construction activities.
+Section 214 funds will only be expended to provide priority review of the participating non-federal entity’s permit request to modify a federally constructed project and, if approved by the Director of Civil Works, Section 214 funds will also be expended to monitor the construction activities in order to render Corps acceptance of the modifications.

-Impacts to the Civil Works Program: The Corps does not expect priority review of the Jordan Cove Energy Project Section 408 review to negatively impact the District’s civil works programs, or to increase the time for evaluations of other projects.
+Impacts to the Civil Works Program: The Corps does not expect priority review of the CNG project to negatively impact the District’s Civil Works Programs, or to increase the time for evaluations of other projects.

 Provided that the purpose for accepting funds remains the same as that described in this notice, a new public notice is not required in the event that the MOA is amended to extend the term of the agreement; to modify the list of priority projects identified in the MOA; or to adjust the terms of the annual advance payment contemplated under the MOA.

-Comments: Interested parties may submit, in writing, any comments directed specifically to this proposal to accept funds under Section 214 of WRRDA 2014, and not to other regulatory processes administered by the Corps or other government agencies pertaining to the JCLNG Project.
-Comments should refer to Proposed Acceptance of Funds for the JCLNG project (PM-F-JCLNG2015) and the date of this Public Notice, and be postmarked by the comment due date.
+Comments: Interested parties may submit, in writing, any comments directed specifically to this proposal to accept funds under Section 214 of WRRDA 2014, and not to other regulatory processes administered by the Corps or other government agencies pertaining to the CNG Project.
+Comments should refer to Proposed Acceptance of Funds CNG for the PM-F-Cascade Natural Gas-2016 and the date of this Public Notice, and be postmarked by the comment due date.
 Comments must be sent to the U.S. Army Corps of Engineers, Portland District, ATTN: Ms. Marci E. Johnson, 333 SW 1st Ave, Portland, OR 97204-3440 or P.O.
 Box 2946, Portland, Oregon 97208-2946.
-Alternatively, comments can be sent electronically to: firstname.lastname@example.org, message subject MUST SAY: Public Notice PM-F-JCLNG-2015
+Alternatively, comments can be sent electronically to: firstname.lastname@example.org, message subject MUST SAY: Public Notice PM-F-Cascade Natural Gas-2016.